-67-6628A.
+- 67-6628A.
 ELECTIONEERING COMMUNICATIONS -- USE OF SYNTHETIC MEDIA.
-(1) This section shall be known and may be cited as the "Freedom From AI-Rigged (FAIR) Elections Act."

-- (2) For purposes of this section: - (a) "Information content provider" means any person or entity that is responsible, in whole or in part, for the creation or development of information provided through the internet or any other interactive computer service. - (b) "Interactive computer service" means any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server, including specifically a service or system that provides access to the internet and such systems operated or services offered by libraries or educational institutions. - (c) "Synthetic media" means an image, an audio recording, or a video recording of an individual's appearance, speech, or conduct that has been intentionally manipulated with the use of generative adversarial network techniques or other digital technology in a manner to create a realistic but false image, audio, or video that produces: - (i) A depiction that to a reasonable individual is of a real individual in appearance, action, or speech that did not actually occur in reality; and - (ii) A fundamentally different understanding or impression of the appearance, action, or speech than a reasonable person would have from the unaltered, original version of the image, audio recording, or video recording. - (3) A candidate whose appearance, action, or speech is altered through the use of synthetic media in an electioneering communication may seek injunctive or other equitable relief prohibiting the publication of such synthetic media.

-(4) A candidate whose appearance, action, or speech is altered through the use of synthetic media in an electioneering communication may bring an action for general damages, special damages, or both against the sponsor.
+(1) This section shall be known and may be cited as the "Freedom From AI-Rigged (FAIR) Elections Act." - (2) For purposes of this section: - (a) "Information content provider" means any person or entity that is responsible, in whole or in part, for the creation or development of information provided through the internet or any other interactive computer service. - (b) "Interactive computer service" means any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server, including specifically a service or system that provides access to the internet and such systems operated or services offered by libraries or educational institutions. - (c) "Synthetic media" means an audio recording or a video recording of an individual's speech or conduct that has been created through the use of generative adversarial network techniques or other digital technology in a manner to create a realistic but false audio or video that: - (i) To a reasonable individual is of a real event, action, or speech that did not actually occur in reality; and - (ii) Provides a fundamentally different understanding or impression of the event, action, or speech than a reasonable person would have from the unaltered, original version of the audio recording or video recording. - (3) A candidate whose action or speech is deceptively represented through the use of synthetic media in an electioneering communication may seek injunctive or other equitable relief prohibiting the publication of such synthetic media. - (4) A candidate whose action or speech is deceptively represented through the use of synthetic media in an electioneering communication may bring an action for general damages, special damages, or both against the information content provider.
 The court may also award a prevailing party reasonable attorney's fees and costs.
 The provisions of this subsection do not limit or preclude a plaintiff from securing or recovering any other available remedy.